Basil Brush, the wise-cracking alter-ego of puppeteer Ivan Owen made his debut on

 popular that it would lead to his own tea-time series on BBC1 in 1968.

-be accompanied by a succession of sidekicks, seemingly a hired hand, sent to keep
+song.
+Basil would be accompanied by a succession of sidekicks, sent to keep him entertained,

-Each week Basil would play guest to a pop act, but it's the scope of acts that surprises
+Each week Basil would also play host to a pop act, but it's the scope of acts that

-nowadays.
-Not content with the likes of Dave Dee or The Tremeloes the show would
+surprises nowadays.
+Not content with the likes of Dave Dee or The Tremeloes the show

-present The Kinks, and Traffic to a tea-time audience in 1968.
+would present like likes of The Kinks and Traffic to a tea-time audience in 1968.

-In 1982 he returned to ITV with Let's Read With Basil Brush, but he slowly faded
+over and in 1982 Basil returned to ITV with Let's Read With Basil Brush, and after

-into retirement with only a bizarre, but hilarious appearance on Fantasy Football
+he slowly faded into retirement with only a bizarre, but hilarious appearance on

 After Ivan Owen's death the rights were sold and a new Basil, re-designed and with